oss-review-toolkit/ort/docs/config-file-package-configuration-yml.md

 ### Using a Package Configuration Directory

-To use a directory with configuration files for each *package id*, pass it to the `--package-configuration-dir` option of the _evaluator_:
+By default, ORT uses a directory with configuration files for each *package id* located at `$ORT_CONFIG_DIR/package-configurations/`.
+To use a custom location you can pass it to the `--package-configuration-dir` option of the _evaluator_:

 ```bash
 cli/build/install/ort/bin/ort evaluate